 We are not just an online company offering blood tests, we are here for you throughout your entire treatment journey and will ensure you receive first class care along the way from our trained staff and doctors.
 Many of our staff are on low testosterone treatment plans with the company and have years of experience in TRT (testosterone replacement therapy) and know the benefis of being on sustained treatment.

 Our founder, Michael Kocsis, has spent over 20 years within the industry and knows everything there is to know about TRT and the benefits of treatment.
-Michael is himself a customer of Balance My Hormones and actively on TRT along with our director of operations Sam Cook who is a trained physiotherapist.
+Michael is himself a customer of Balance My Hormones and actively on TRT.
 We will make every effort to ensure you receive the best bespoke treatment plan that balances your hormones and puts an end to your negative symptoms.

 How to find out if you have low testosterone?